Villa Wedding in St. Thomas

 First, taxis are the primary mode of movement for most people.

-By taxi, I mean:
+By taxi, I mean one of these:

 st thomas safari taxi